-A friend of mine told me about how she has been enjoying what she called refrigerator oats that they were the best thing ever.
-Of course when a friend of mine tells me something is amazing I tend to believe them and try them myself.
+A friend of mine told me about how she has been enjoying what she called refrigerator oats and that they were the best thing ever.
+Of course, when a friend of mine tells me something is amazing I tend to believe them and try them myself.
+I love make-ahead meals and breakfast is always a bit on the crazy side for us in the mornings so this is the perfect make ahead breakfast recipe and I had to try them.

 What are overnight oats?

 If you have never had overnight oats you are in for a treat!
-Overnight oats are a quick and easy breakfast that is made by soaking rolled oats over night in a liquid.
+Overnight oats are a quick and easy breakfast made by soaking rolled oats overnight in a liquid.
 Depending on the recipe some overnight oats recipes use yogurt, others use milk and I have seen some that use water.

-The best oats to use are Old-Fashioned rolled oats.
-You can use quick oats but they will end up being softer then if you used rolled oats.
-I do not suggest using steel cut oats, they need more liquid then the others and a longer time in the fridge to get the softness you want your oats to have.
+The best oats to use are old-fashioned oats.
+You can use quick oats but they will end up being softer than if you used rolled oats.
+I do not suggest using steel cut oats, they need more liquid than the others and a longer time in the fridge to get the softness you want your oats to have.
+You do not want to use instant oats for this recipe as they will not absorb the milk well overnight in the fridge.

 How Long do Overnight Oats last?